augix/autoresearch/loop.md

 after the loop is done:
 - Run `python progress.py`.
-- Update `suggestions.md` with what learnt and what to try next.
+- Append `suggestions.md` with learnings and new targets.

 ## Baseline